Walgreens-LSG/LSG_React/README.md

 # or
 npm run build-storybook
 ```
 The static files must be saved in the a folder title '/docs' for GitHub pages deployment.

+Be sure to remove the existing '/docs' folder and replace it with the newly generated '/storybook-static'.